 In 1913, the landscape of motor vehicle travel in the US was improved by a major development: the opening of the Lincoln Highway, running from coast to coast, connecting New York’s Times Square to San Francisco’s Lincoln Park.

-The transcontinental highway spanned across numerous states, running for over 3300 miles.
+The transcontinental highway spanned across numerous states, running for more than 3300 miles.
 It is still a major roadway today, and many routes have been altered and modernized over the years.

-But in Nebraska, a three-mile stretch of the highway between Omaha and Elkhorn remains exactly as it was a century ago, formally complete with the same bumps and waves lining the brick-paved road but now flat concrete.
+But in Nebraska, a three-mile stretch of the highway between Omaha and Elkhorn remains exactly as it was a century ago, formerly complete with the same bumps and waves lining the brick-paved road but now flat concrete.
 The section was paved with a lower layer of concrete and a top surface of bricks as part of a surface improvement project in 1920.

 This sector no longer serves as a crucial road link but it is the longest remaining original brick-paved part of the country’s first coast-to-coast highway, and due to its significance, it was added to the National Register of Historic Places.